n1kdo/n1mm_view/INSTALL_RASPI.md

 * 'n' -- show the next display page
 * 'q' -- exit the dashboard

 You can flush the collected statistics (perhaps immediately before the contest starts) by shutting down the collector and dashboard and then deleting the database:

 `$ rm n1mm_view.db` -- then restart the collector immediately.

+## How to install the autostart scripts

+You can install systemd configuration files on your system to make the collector and dashboard processes start automatically at boot time.

+1. get root (sudo bash, or whatever way you like)
+1. `cp init/*.service /lib/systemd/system`
+1. `systemctl enable n1mm_view_collector`
+1. `systemctl enable n1mm_view_dashboard`

+Upon reboot, the collector and dashboard should start automatically.
+Consider this rather experimental at this time.
+It might work.
+It works for me.

+## Challenges, "Gotchas", and Caveat Emptor

+My experience is that this all works better if you have static IP addresses for every computer running N1MM+ and the Raspberry Pi.
+Configuration of static IP is beyond the scope of this document.